 How can I defend myself?

 Most new computers now come with pre-installed antivirus software, so it may not be necessary to buy a new solution.
-If your PC is unprotected, there are a number of free programs available, like AVG, all of which have full versions ready to purchase, too.
+If your computer is unprotected, there are a number of free programmes available, like AVG, all of which have full versions ready to purchase, too.
 Your broadband ISP might provide a security package as part of your contract, so check with them to see if that's available.
 And don't overlook your devices — most smartphones and tablets have apps you can use to protect your information.